 Through the Institute for the International Education of Students (IES), studio art students may enroll in the Slade School of Fine Art and focus on contemporary art, its practice, as well as the theories and histories that inform it.
 Slade is small in size, ensuring an intimate, supportive, and challenging environment.
 Slade is located within University College London on Gower Street in Central London within easy reach of the British Museum, Tate Gallery, Tate Modern, National Gallery, and Courtauld Galleries.

 Through Whitman College's affiliation with Syracuse University Florence, qualified students may study at the Syracuse Center in Florence, Italy, a well-established program that was founded over 40 years ago.
 This program hosts approximately 400 US students each semester and offers courses in everything from art history to Italian politics.
 Florence is a particularly well-suited destination for art history students because the city's world-class art and architecture.
 Moreover, the Syracuse program incorporates field trips into many of the art history courses enabling students to study from the actual art and architecture itself.

 Here are some possible post-graduate degrees pursued by people in audio, visual, and media arts.
-Contact Gayle Townsend at email@example.com for additional information.
+Contact the SEC for additional information.

 - Master of Fine Arts (MFA)

 - Fine Arts in Film Production

 ArtSchools.com - ArtSchools.com, the complete directory of art schools and colleges, has top degree programs in a variety of fields, including graphic design, fashion, interactive media, interior design, game design, web design, photography and film.